-Boccanegra (born June 16th 1988 in Belgium) is a self-taught Belgian contemporary artist.
+Floris Boccanegra (born June 16th 1988 in Belgium) is a Belgian conceptual artist, living and working in Brussels.

 As a child he spent a lot of his time in the book shop of his parents.
 Mostly in the history section, soaking up everything there is to know about our past.
-Later he went to Ghent to study History and English.
+Already at a young age, Floris made it clear that he later wanted to become a war photographer, an ambition that he eventually abandoned to study History and English instead, in Ghent (Belgium).

-With every piece Boccanegra asks himself the question how he can, in the best possible and strongest way, visualize a certain topic.
-This always leads to visually powerful works, combined with a deeper meaning or backstory.
+With every project Floris asks himself the question how he can, in the best possible and strongest way, visualise a certain topic.
+In order to create as much attention as possible for the subject of the work.
+This always leads to visually powerful works, combined with a deeper meaning.
 “A good artwork is like a boxer.
 The first punch is what you see or experience, but the knockout blow is what’s behind the work, the meaning, the story.
 If I don’t feel these two punches while watching a work of art, then it’s nothing for me”.

 Another important factor of his work is the artist’s own engagement.
 “I’ve always been more inspired by the type of art where I can truly feel the passion of the artist.
 The blood, sweat and tears.
-Whether it’s a passionate cook looking for the best ingredients or a war photographer risking his life to show use the realities of war.
-Whenever I see passion and engagement I feel inspired and deep respect.
+Whether it’s a passionate cook looking for the best ingredients or a war photographer (which I wanted to become when I was younger) risking his life to show us the realities of war.
+Whenever I see passion and engagement I feel inspired.
 That’s the type of artists that I want to be myself.
-You can not credibly make a stand for anything if you’re not willing to get your own hands dirty”
+You cannot credibly make a stand for anything if you’re not willing to get your own hands dirty”.